pbochynski/katacoda-scenarios/kyma-serverless/step2.md

 # Wait until funtion is deployed

 You should see hello-build pod created in default namespace - it builds a docker container with your function.
 When it is completed the new pod hello containing the function.
+Check the pods:

 `kubectl get pods`{{execute}}

+Repeat the command until you see hello pod in running state.

 # Expose function on port 8080